 Growth in Chinese urea capacity will slow over the forecast period.
-China's urea capacity is even expected to decline in 2017 as closures outweigh capacity in 2017, a trend that is expected to conadditions.
-Two ammonia/urea projects tinue in 2018 and 2019 as new capacity are expected to come on-stream in 2017, five plants will follow in 2018, and three plants in 2019.
-Only one plant is expected US as more ammonia capacity comes to come on-stream in 2020.
+China's urea capacity is even expected to decline in 2017 as closures outweigh capacity additions.
+Two ammonia/urea projects are expected to come on-stream in 2017, five plants will follow in 2018, and three plants in 2019.
+Only one plant is expected to come on-stream in 2020.